 Long-Term Residential Treatment

 Long-term residential treatment provides care 24 hours a day, generally in non-hospital settings.
 The best-known residential treatment model is the therapeutic community (TC), with planned lengths of stay of between 6 and 12 months.
-TCs focus on the “resocialization” of the individual and use the program’s entire community—including other residents, staff, and the social context—as active treatment components.
+TC focuses on the “resocialization” of the individual and use the program’s entire community—including other residents, staff, and the social context—as active treatment components.

 Addiction is viewed in the context of an individual’s social and psychological deficits, and treatment focuses on developing personal accountability and responsibility and socially productive lives.
 Treatment is highly structured and can be confrontational at times, with activities designed to help residents examine damaging beliefs, self-concepts, and destructive behavior patterns and adopt new, more harmonious, and constructive ways to interact with others.
 Many TCs offer comprehensive services, which can include employment training and other support services onsite.

 Short-term residential programs provide intensive but relatively brief treatment based on a modified 12-step approach.
 These programs were initially designed to treat alcohol problems, but during the cocaine epidemic of the mid-1980s, many began to treat other types of substance use disorders.
 The original residential treatment model consisted of a 3- to 6-week hospital-based inpatient treatment phase followed by extended outpatient therapy and participation in a self-help group, such as AA.
 Following stays in residential treatment programs, individuals need to remain engaged in outpatient treatment programs and aftercare programs.
 These programs help to reduce the risk of relapse once a patient leaves the residential setting.